-- 3.10.1 Legionella - 100% compliance in relation to water hygiene. - 3.10.2 Gas - 99.33% in May, this has increased slightly since February 2023 and of the thirty-one properties without valid certificates all have appropriate up to date actions. - 3.10.3 Electrical testing - this shows the position in relation to properties (both dwellings and communal areas) with a valid electrical certificate, with the current position being 90.29% in May, this is a significant milestone and the first time we have reported performance above 90%. - 3.10.4 Asbestos - this shows 100% compliance in terms of asbestos inspections. - 3.10.5 Fire Risk Assessments - 100% compliant, this shows all communal blocks assessed as "higher risk" have been inspected, and corrective actions are being programmed and completed.
-It is consistent with the Council's Fire Safety Management Plan. - 3.10.6 Lift inspections - all properties are currently compliant at 100%. - 3.10.7 Smoke and CO - this shows the position for all the alarms within our properties being 99.76% compliant.
-This is a Regulatory requirement which came into force on the 1st of October 2022, again those properties that are non-compliant totalling twenty-two in February are being dealt with through due process.
+- 3.9.1 Legionella - 100% compliance in relation to water hygiene. - 3.9.2 Gas - 99.13% in July, this has increased slightly since February 2023 and of the forty properties without valid certificates all have appropriate up to date actions. - 3.9.3 Electrical testing - this shows the position in relation to properties (both dwellings and communal areas) with a valid electrical certificate, with the current position being 90.80% in July. - 3.9.4 Asbestos - this shows 100% compliance in terms of asbestos inspections. - 3.9.5 Fire Risk Assessments - 100% compliant, this shows all communal blocks assessed as "higher risk" have been inspected, and corrective actions are being programmed and completed.
+It is consistent with the Council's Fire Safety Management Plan. - 3.9.6 Lift inspections - all properties are currently compliant at 100%.

-- 3.10.8 Damp and mould - this shows 99.74% compliance and the appointments for CAT1 and CAT2 inspections and works have been made with several tenants refusing access. - 3.11 Leadership Compliance Meetings: Chaired by the Chief Executive and attended by the Leader of the Council, the Cabinet Member for Housing, and the Acting Director of Housing, these meetings have been a continued feature of the more detailed compliance review process being undertaken.
-Members of this group ensure specific responses to the changing compliance review process and manage tenant and communication responses to actions associated with key service and regulatory responses. - 3.12 Regular Reports to Committees and Cabinet: the necessary reporting to appropriate committees will continue and have changed as per the committee needs.
+- 3.9.7 Smoke and CO - this shows the position for all the alarms within our properties being 100% compliant.
+This is a significant achievement and the first time we have reported total compliance in this area.
+This is a Regulatory requirement which came into force on the 1st of October 2022. - 3.9.8 Damp and mould - this shows 99.78% compliance and the appointments for CAT1 and CAT2 inspections and works have been made with several tenants refusing access. - 3.10 Leadership Compliance Meetings: Chaired by the Chief Executive and attended by the Leader of the Council, the Cabinet Member for Housing, and the Acting Director of Housing, these meetings have been a continued feature of the more detailed compliance review process being undertaken.
+Members of this group ensure specific responses to the changing compliance review process and manage tenant and communication responses to actions associated with key service and regulatory responses. - 3.11 Regular Reports to Committees and Cabinet: the necessary reporting to appropriate committees will continue and have changed as per the committee needs.
 Members are invited to comment on this report content and confirm their views and observations relating to the detail contained within this report.